Last updated: October 9th, 2023

 I love having a classic black Chelsea boot in my wardrobe to dress up an outfit, and I’m glad I was able to find an affordable pair that will hopefully last for years to come.

-Here is my full Thursday Boots review and the main pros and cons about the shoes so far.
+Here is my full Thursday Boots review and the main pros and cons of the shoes so far.

 Number of Options